The Law National Aptitude Test (LNAT) consists of two main sections, A and B.

 Firstly, you need to gather ideas relevant to the question.
 These will form the basic argument.

-You can then begin to structure you essay, including the way that points will be linked.
-At this stage, it is worth considering the balance of your argument, and confirming that you have considered arguments from both sides of the debate.
-Once this general structure has been established, it is useful to consider any examples or real world information that may help to support your arguments.
+You can then begin to structure your essay, including the way that points will be linked.
+At this stage, it is worth considering the balance of your argument and confirming that you have considered arguments from both sides of the debate.
+Once this general structure has been established, it is useful to consider any examples or real-world information that may help to support your arguments.

-We’ll do a brief worked example together, consider the question: “Abortion should only be permitted in certain circumstances.”
+To help you out, we’ll do a brief worked example together.
+Consider the question: “Abortion should only be permitted in certain circumstances.”
 Discuss.

 Present a brief outline of what you will discuss.
 In this case, you should clearly define “Abortion” (e.g. the termination of a pregnancy).
 If you wish, you can highlight the key themes that will run through the essay, but keep it short!

 You should have a bunch of points written down that you can call on for this section.
-Here are some points considering arguing for abortion we came up with in the planning stage;
+Here are some points considering arguing for abortion we came up with during the planning stage:

-Here you should bring together the points in the main body.
+Here you will bring together the points from the main body.
 You shouldn’t bring any new points into the conclusion, focus just on what you have previously spoken about.
 If you have summarised each point in the main body, then a shorter conclusion will suffice, and vice versa.